Derek Theler: Personal life

 Theler was diagnosed with Type 1 diabetes at age 3.

 Theler attended Colorado State University in Fort Collins, Colorado.

 Theler started dating actress Lisa Marie Summerscales in May 2016.
 In July 2022, Theler announced on his Instagram that he and Summerscales had become engaged.
-They were married that September.
+They were married that September, his former Baby Daddy co-star Melissa Peterman officiated his wedding.

 Theler is 6 ft 6.5 in (199 cm) tall.